 However, the Framework Decision proved insufficient to properly address the needs of victims and ensure they benefit from procedural rights in the Member States.
 Therefore, the Council stated in the Stockholm Programme (2010-2014) that an integrated and co-ordinated approach to victims is needed and calls on the Commission and EU countries to examine how to improve legislation in this area.

-The Directive establishing minimum standards on the rights , support and protection of victims of crime was adopted on 25 October 2012 [2012/29/EU ].
+- The Directive establishing minimum standards on the rights , support and protection of victims of crime was adopted on 25 October 2012 [2012/29/EU ].
+The Directive replaces the 2001 Framework Decision and will ensure that victims are recognised, treated with respect and receive proper protection, support and access to justice.
 The Directive considerably strengthens the rights of victims and their family members to information, support and protection as well as their procedural rights when participating in criminal proceedings.
 It also includes provisions that will ensure that professionals are trained on victims' needs and encourage cooperation between Member States and awareness raising on victims' rights.

 The EU has also adopted legislation to address the need for victims to get compensation for the damage caused by crime.
 The 2004 Directive relating to compensation to crime victims [Directive 2004/80/EC ] provides that victims can apply for state compensation when they have fallen victims to crime abroad, and receive assistance to do so.
 The 2012 Directive on Victims' Rights also includes an article on the right of victims to receive a decision in criminal proceedings on compensation to be paid by the offender.